 - C# to DBL Code Converter opens a utility that converts C# code to Synergy DBL code.

 To access this utility, select Tools > C# to DBL Code Converter from the Visual Studio menu.
-For help with the code converter, select Help > View Help from the code converter menu.
+See Using the C# to DBL Code Converter.

 - C# to DBL Solution Converter opens a utility that converts a C# solution into a Visual Studio solution with Synergy .NET projects.

 To access this utility, select Tools > C# to DBL Solution Converter from the Visual Studio menu.
-For help with the solution converter, select Help > View Help from the solution converter menu.
+See Using the C# to DBL Solution Converter.

 - Clear Error List removes Synergy-related errors and warnings from the Visual Studio Error List.
 This can be useful when using Project Only builds.
 For example, if you individually build three Synergy projects in the same Visual Studio session, errors for all three builds will be displayed in the Error List unless you use the Clear Error List command between builds.